 And that’s what I’ll miss next year, and every year after that.
 My friend.

 Vinny was one person, talking to you and me and every other listener.
-Now, when the team is on the road and he's not doing the TV broadcasts, they cram the booth with two or three guys: a serviceable play-by-play man so nondescript you forget he's there and one or two former players whose idea of analysis seems to be telling us all the good things that might happen for the Dodgers.
+Now, every booth seems crammed with two or three people, including former players whose idea of analysis seems to be telling us all the good things that might happen for the Dodgers.

 I am drawn back to a sadder occasion, when Elvis Presley died and Lester Bangs wrote a brilliant appreciation that ended with these lines: “I can guarantee you one thing: we will never again agree on anything as we agreed on Elvis.
 So I won’t bother saying good-bye to his corpse.
 I will say good-bye to you.”

-He only retired, but I feel the same way.
-Not long ago, the Chicago Cubs turned one of their own broadcasts of a Cubs-Dodger games over to Vinny for an inning, and I saw Cubs fans on Twitter celebrating him.
-These days, my favorite baseball chronicler is Grant Brisbee, a San Francisco-based web reporter who is impossible to fully embrace because he hates the team I love (the Dodgers) and loves the team I hate (the Giants).
-And on Vinny's final day, Giants fans held up signs and stood and cheered and gave him a classy and heartfelt sendoff from an arch-rival, a rare instance of Dodgers and Giants seeing eye-to-eye on something.
+I feel the same way.
+In Vinny’s final season, the Chicago Cubs turned one of their own broadcasts of a Cubs-Dodger games over to him for an inning, and I saw Cubs fans on Twitter celebrating him.
+These days, my favorite baseball chronicler is Grant Brisbee, a San Francisco-based web reporter who is impossible to fully embrace because he hates the team I love (the Dodgers) and loves the team I hate (the Giants). but on Vinny’s final day, Giants fans held up signs and stood and cheered and gave him a classy and heartfelt sendoff from an arch-rival, a rare instance of Dodgers and Giants seeing eye-to-eye on something.

 When I think of things like that, I am now sure of this: We baseball fans probably won’t agree on anything the way we agreed on Vin Scully.

 So goodbye to you, my fellow fans.
-And happy trails for many more years to the greatest storyteller I've ever been able to call my friend.
+And goodbye to the greatest storyteller I’ve ever been able to call my friend.